wcarmon/docs/golang/interfaces.md

     1. Avoids unnecessary dependencies
     1. Compiler checks for implementation
 1. Only interfaces can be embedded into interfaces (Union)
+1. Pass by reference (behaves like a pointer)  <-- TODO: verify & demonstrate

 TODO: embedding
 TODO: implicit implementation